Homewood Heritage

 Cooking

 The Heritage is easy to operate, gets up to temperature quickly and has excellent heat distribution for consistent cooking performance.
-The two ovens allow for simultaneous cooking at two different temperatures: you can be doing regular baking in the top oven, while a roast or casserole is slowly cooking the lower!
+The two ovens allow for simultaneous cooking at two different temperatures: you can be doing regular baking in the top oven, while a roast or casserole is slowly cooking the lower.

 Or some plain white buns being baked in the main oven here: